alicevision/QtAliceVision/README.md

-# QtAliceVision - AliceVision QML plugin
+# QtAliceVision - AliceVision QML plugins

+QtAliceVision is a collection of C++ QML plugins:
+  - [x] qtAliceVision_imageIO_qtHandler
+  - [ ] qtAliceVision_imageIO
+  - [ ] qtAliceVision_sfm
+  - [ ] qtAliceVision_sfmDataIO

+# qtAliceVision_imageIO_qtHandler

+qtAliceVision_imageIO_qtHandler is a C++ plugin providing an [OpenImageIO](http://github.com/OpenImageIO/oiio) backend for image IO in Qt.
+It has been developed to visualize RAW images from DSLRs in [Meshroom](https://github.com/alicevision/meshroom), as well as some intermediate files of the [AliceVision](https://github.com/alicevision/AliceVision) framework stored in EXR format (i.e: depthmaps).

+# qtAliceVision_imageIO

+qtAliceVision_imageIO has been developed to visualize depthmaps images in a 3d viewer.

+# qtAliceVision

-QtAliceVision is a C++ QML plugin providing classes to load and visualize AliceVision data.
+ qtAliceVision provides classes to load and visualize AliceVision data.

 Currently available Viewers:
   - [X] Features